smol-rs/polling/README.md

 // Create a TCP listener.
 let socket = TcpListener::bind("127.0.0.1:8000")?;
-let key = 7; // arbitrary key identifying the socket
+socket.set_nonblocking(true)?;

-// File descriptors must be explicitly marked as non-blocking. socket.set_nonblocking(true)?;
+let key = 7; // Arbitrary key identifying the socket.

 // Create a poller and register interest in readability on the socket. let poller = Poller::new()?;